-In addition, unsuccessful applications from previous years may be incorporated at the discretion of Eusko Ikaskuntza and Laboral Kutxa, who will suitably update the CVs that have not been initially presented.
+In addition, Eusko Ikaskuntza and LABORAL Kutxa may include non-award winners from previous years, who will suitably update the CVs that have not been initially presented.

-Both paper and electronic documents must be submitted to Eusko Ikaskuntza’s general headquarters, Palacio Miramar, San Sebastian.
+Both paper and electronic documents must be submitted to Eusko Ikaskuntza’s general headquarters.

-The deadline for submitting the applications ends on 30 April, 2014.
-The Jury’s decision will be announced in spring 2014.
-The Prize will be presented in autumn 2014.
+The deadline for submitting the applications ends on 30 April, 2016.
+The Jury’s decision will be announced on June 2016.
+The Prize will be presented in autumn 2016.